codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/progressive-delivery.md

 There are several variations of this pattern.
 In some cases the old color is never destroyed but keeps running in the background.
 You can also keep even older versions online (maybe with a smaller footprint) allowing for easy switching to any previous application revision.

-## Blue/Green Kubernetes Deployment with Argo Rollouts
+### Blue/Green Kubernetes Deployment with Argo Rollouts

-Codefresh can easily integrate with [Argo Rollouts](https://argoproj.github.io/argo-rollouts/), a Kubernetes operator that natively covers blue/green deployments.

 Even though Argo Rollouts supports the basic blue/green pattern described in the previous section, it also offers a wealth of [customization options](https://argoproj.github.io/argo-rollouts/features/bluegreen/).
 One of the most important additions is the ability to "test" the upcoming color by introducing a "preview" [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/), in addition to the service used for live traffic.